 Insecure endpoints

 Insecure endpoints can also allow access to malicious outsiders.
 For example, many clinical organizations rely on medical devices linked to the Internet-of-Things.
-Remote sensors and communication tools become vectors for attackers if they lack cybersecurity protection.
+Remote sensors and communication tools become targets for attackers if they lack cybersecurity protection.

 Web application attacks